English Royal Renaissance: 3 Days in London Itinerary

 Posh Headband

-embrace your Blair Waldorf aesthetic while keeping all your locks in place
+embrace the posh Blair Waldorf aesthetic while keeping all your locks in place

 Is England Worth a Visit?

-As one of the major large cities recognized around the globe, London is already universally well-known as a top cosmopolitan destination for anyone interested in travel, alongside the bustling New Yorks, Barcelonas, and Tokyos of the world.
-That being said, a lifetime of hearing about the wonders of London set pretty high expectations prior to my trip to England—and those expectations were absolutely exceeded!
+As one of the major cities recognized around the globe, London is already universally well-known as a top cosmopolitan destination for anyone interested in travel, alongside the bustling New Yorks, Barcelonas, and Tokyos of the world.
+That said, a lifetime of hearing about the wonders of London set pretty high expectations prior to my England trip—and those expectations were absolutely exceeded!

-I found London to be a time-bending fusion of traditional heritage and buzzing cosmopolitan life.
-There’s an astonishing catalog of endless things to do, which is so large that I’m not quite sure how long of a trip I would recommend, since you’ll never have enough time to see everything!
-There’s an abundance of history, art, literary relevance, spirituality, entertainment, sports, shopping, green spaces — and that’s even before diving into the international good eats you’ll find in one of the world’s most diverse food scenes.
+I found London to be a time-bending fusion of traditional heritage and buzzing metropolitan life.
+There’s an astonishing catalog of endless things to do, which is so large I’m not sure how long of a trip I would recommend, since you’ll never have enough time to see everything!
+There’s an abundance of history, art, literary relevance, spirituality, entertainment, sports, shopping, green spaces—and that’s even before diving into the international good eats you’ll find in one of the world’s most diverse food scenes.
 With something for everyone, you would be amiss if you didn’t take a trip to London at some point!

-For American travelers, England also serves as an incredibly easy first step into international travel.
-If you’ve never been outside the United States before, this “gateway” destination ensures you’ll be able to communicate seamlessly with locals and understand transit directions and any signs posted.
-There’s much to be said about the increased comfort that comes with hearing others around you speaking the same language, and England has the added benefit of a lovely British accent as a reminder that you are quite far from home!
-While similar to America in many aspects, the distinctly British traditions of things like afternoon tea offer a vivid look into centuries past to deliver what is most certainly a “foreign” experience.
-Coupled with the fact that England is a generally safe destination with a friendly, welcoming culture, this country is the ideal place to test the international travel waters.
+For American travelers, England also serves as an incredibly easy first taste of international travel.
+If you’ve never been outside the United States, this “gateway” destination ensures you’ll be able to communicate seamlessly with locals and natively understand transit directions and any posted signs.
+There’s much to be said about the increased comfort that comes from hearing others speak the same language, and England has the added benefit of a lovely British accent as a reminder that you are quite far from home!
+While similar to America in many aspects, the distinctly British traditions of things like afternoon tea offer a vivid look into centuries past to deliver what is most certainly a foreign experience.
+Coupled with the fact that England is a generally safe destination with a friendly, welcoming culture, this country is the ideal place for U.S. citizens to test the international travel waters.

-So what are you waiting for?
-Visit England to experience a captivating fusion of history and contemporary touches, stepping into a history book of rich heritage blended with a thriving modern scene!
+So, what are you waiting for?
+Visit England to experience a captivating fusion of history and contemporary touches, stepping into a history book full of rich heritage blended with a thriving modern atmosphere!

 ✺ TRAVEL TOOLS ✺